ChristianABoesch/topdowngame/README.md

 - [x] Add background music
 - [x] Update the background to make it more colorful
 - [x] Added a Start Game Button
+- [x] Made it so the game resets when player square grows and takes up canvas
+- [x] Randomized color of player square with each reset
+- [x] Added five new coins with each reset

 ## Future Additions
 - [ ] Add text